...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 • Cobalt Compounds - associated with Lung/Prostate/Kidney Cancer

-Based on a review of publicly available documentation and correspondence, there is no documentation that all relevant state or federal regulatory agencies were notified at the time of the excavation.
+Based on a review of publicly available documentation and correspondence, there is no documentation that all relevant state or federal regulatory agencies were notified at the time of the excavation (for example, the EPA).

 Based on the records reviewed so far, there appear to have been significant gaps in disclosure and reporting.
 Whether these gaps were due to oversight, miscommunication, or other factors remains unclear and warrants further investigation.

-Federal environmental reporting laws, including EPCRA and RCRA, require prompt reporting of any hazardous releases or contamination to appropriate regulators, including the EPA.
-If required disclosures were not made, WEA/Cinram may have been in violation of these reporting requirements.
+Federal environmental reporting laws, including EPCRA (Emergency Planning and Community Right-to-Know Act) and RCRA (Resource Conservation and Recovery Act) require prompt reporting of any hazardous releases or contamination to appropriate regulators, including the EPA .
+If required disclosures were not made, then WEA/Cinram would be in violation.

 ** Based on our review of public records, there is no documentation indicating that this hazardous material discovery was ever disclosed to the surrounding community**